Char-Hunt/Learning-Info-Sec/README.md

 - 🔭Professional Development Course, Cybersecurity, IT Services Management, IT Ops (certification courses)
   - Connect and Protect: Networks and Network Security
   - CompTIA Network+
+  - Assets, Threats, and Vulnerabilities
   - CompTIA A+
+  - Sound the Alarm: Detection and Response
   - ISC2 Certified in Cybersecurity
-  - Assets, Threats, and Vulnerabilities
   - Tools of the Trade: Linux and SQL
   - Automate Cybersecurity Tasks with Python
   - Foundations of Cybersecurity
-  - ITIL
+  - ITIL v3
-  - Sound the Alarm: Detection and Response

 ##
 ⚡SKILLS and EXPERIENCE:⚡